 The Hills started a small charity.
 Jim brought in an advertising executive, with ties to the McDonald's corporation, to help with fundraising.
 The effort grew until the first Ronald McDonald House became a residence for families of children receiving treatment at the Children's Hospital of Philadelphia.

-Today there is a growing network of 365 Houses around the world.
+Today there is a growing worldwide network of:

 RMHC's mission is based on its core values.
 They are:

-- Staying true to our heritage of 36 years of responsible stewardship.
+- Staying true to our heritage of responsible stewardship

 - Operating with accountability and transparency.

 RMHC carries out its mission through these programs: